Grimhaven: Synopsis

 Hoke is informed by his father that he and his wife Helen will be going on a three-month-long cruise around the world and that Hoke needs to take care of the hardware store in his absence.
 His father offers financial help, but Hoke refuses.
-His father even offers to let them stay in his house while they are away, but Hoke refuses on that grounds that the girls should go ahead and become accustomed to their new lives of austerity.
+His father even offers to let them stay in his house while they are away, but Hoke refuses on the grounds that the girls should go ahead and become accustomed to their new lives of austerity.
 Hoke's balanced life is starting to fray around the edges, as is evidenced by a tension headache emerging during his evening run, something he had not experienced since he was on the police force.
 After a terrible meal of overcooked stew prepared by Aileen, he realizes that he has greatly over-estimated the maturity and abilities of both his daughters, that the situation is not going to work, and that he does not know what to do about it.

 The first weekend with the girls begins with Hoke manning the hardware store by himself while the girls unpack their things and adjust to their new surroundings.
 Lunch is prepared by the time he gets home and the three make a trip to the laundromat.
 Aileen complains about her braces being uncomfortable, and rather than take her to a dentist, Hoke makes arrangements with his pilot neighbor, Bobby Stukes, to remove them that evening.
 He has Stukes pretend to have been a dentist in the Air Force.
 They drug Aileen with some Tylenol 3 and half a Valium before snipping all the braces out of her mouth.

 After finishing the dental work, Hoke and Bobby take a swim in the ocean and then go to the Green House beer garden nearby and have a conversation on a variety of topics, the most significant of which reveals the reason for Hoke's early retirement from police work.
-Hoke explains that he had to kill someone in the line of duty and he enjoyed it so much that is scared him.
+Hoke explains that he had to kill someone in the line of duty and he enjoyed it so much that scared him.
 After returning home from the Green House, the three Moseleys have a sad dinner of leftover stew while Hoke brutally explains the birds and the bees to the girls and the rules regarding sexual conduct in their new home.
 After dinner, they collect discarded bottles on the beach to return for the deposit money.